j-chat/coursera-andrewng-ml-python/README.md

 # Machine Learning Assignments in Python
 I have translated the answers to the MATLAB/OCTAVE programming assignments to Python in order to understand how to apply Python to Machine Learning.
 I audited the [course](https://www.coursera.org/learn/machine-learning) from September 2017 to November 2017.
 Expected completion will be April 2019.

+## Notebook descriptions
+* coursera_andrewng_machinelearning_ex1.ipynb: uses linear regression to predict profits for a food truck.
+This is a regression problem since a real-value is predicted for the output.
+* coursera_andrewng_machinelearning_ex1_multi.ipynb: uses multiple linear regression to predict the prices of houses.
+This is a regression problem that uses multiple variables to predict a real-value for the output.
+* coursera_andrewng_machinelearning_ex2.ipynb: uses logistic regression to predict whether a student gets admitted into a university or not.
+This is a binary classification problem since there are two classes.
+* coursera_andrewng_machinelearning_ex2_reg.ipynb: uses regularized logistic regression to predict whether microchips from a fabrication plant passes or failed quality assurance.
+This is a binary classification problem since there are two classes.
+* coursera_andrewng_machinelearning_ex3.ipynb: uses logistic regression to recognize handwritten digits (from 0 to 9) with one-vs-all.
+This is a multi-class classification problem since there are multiple classes.
+* coursera_andrewng_machinelearning_ex3_nn.ipynb: uses neural networks to recognize handwritten digits (from 0 to 9) with forward propagation.
+This is a multi-class classification problem since there are multiple classes.
+* coursera_andrewng_machinelearning_ex4.ipynb: uses neural networks to recognize handwritten digits (from 0 to 9) with forward and backward propagations.
+This is a multi-class classification problem since there are multiple classes.
+* coursera_andrewng_machinelearning_ex5.ipynb: uses regularized linear regression is implemented to predict the amount of water ﬂowing out of a dam using the change of water level in a reservoir.
+This is a regression problem since a real-value is predicted for the output.
+* coursera_andrewng_machinelearning_ex6.ipynb: uses support vector machines to classify the positive and negative examples.
+This is a binary classification problem since there are two classes.

 ## Requirements
 * Python 3
 * Miniconda or Anaconda